umbraco/UmbracoDocs/Umbraco-Heartcore/API-Documentation/GraphQL/Schema-Generation/index.md

 ## Reserved Type Names and Property Aliases

-GraphQL requires that type names are unique, if a Content Type will collide with one of the reserved names the type will be excluded from generation.
+GraphQL requires that type names are unique.
+If a Content Type will collide with one of the reserved names the type will be excluded from generation.

-The same applies to Properties, if a Property alias is a reserved one it will also be excluded from generation.
+The same applies to Properties.
+If a Property alias is a reserved one it will also be excluded from generation.

 ### Reserved Type Names